comick/tonio/README.md

 Getting started from source
 ===========================

 This is guiding through getting started from sources.
-If you want to get started from pre-built images, take a look to the [https://github.com/comick/tonio/wiki/Quick-Start](wiki Quick Start page).
+If you want to get started from pre-built images, take a look to the [wiki Quick Start page](https://github.com/comick/tonio/wiki/Quick-Start).

 Supported hardware
 ------------------